NPLK14004U Life Cycle Assessment within Biological Production Systems

 MSc Programme in Environmental Science

-is therefore highly relevant to students interested in
+knowledge about the tool is therefore highly relevant to students

 The course covers general LCA theory: